asponomarev/UHLNoCS/UHLNoCS/README.md

-Algorithms - folder with UOCNS algorithms codes
+Algorithms - folder with UOCNS algorithms code
+Gui - folder with GUI description and code of actions, which are performed, when user interacts with GUI Models - folder with code of classes, which represent integrated models types